 Smaller relatives, such as wallabies, tree kangaroos, and pademelons, add to the richness of the kangaroo family.
 Wallabies, for instance, demonstrate their adaptability by inhabiting forests, grasslands, and swamps.
 On the other hand, tree kangaroos have evolved to live in rainforests, developing unique adaptations for climbing trees.

 Colors and sizes among most kangaroos vary greatly.
-With its namesake reddish hue, the red kangaroo stands tall at an impressive 1.8 meters.
+With its namesake reddish hue, the red kangaroo stands at an impressive 1.8 meters tall.
 Meanwhile, the parma wallaby, one of the smallest species, reaches a modest height of around 1 meter.

 Female kangaroos boast a great three-vagina arrangement, which includes two lateral vaginas for sperm transport and a central one for giving birth.
 This intricate design lets them mate with several partners and even carry embryos from different males.